i2Systems/fusion-cortex-fullinfra_experiment/README.md

 3. Create tRPC router in `server/trpc/routers/[feature].ts`
 4. Add router to `server/trpc/routers/_app.ts`
 5. Update Prisma schema if needed
+6. Use design tokens, not hard-coded values

 **Styling Guidelines:**
 - Always use design tokens (`var(--color-primary)`)
 - Use Tailwind for layout utilities
-- Custom components use `.fusion-*` classes when needed
+- Custom components use `.fusion-*` classes when appropriate
 - Avoid inline styles except for dynamic values
+- Use `px-[20px]` for main content padding

+**State Management:**
+- Use React Context for global state (DeviceContext, ZoneContext, etc.)
+- All contexts are store-aware and use localStorage with store-scoped keys
+- Contexts automatically reload when active store changes

 **tRPC Usage:**
 - All API calls go through tRPC for type safety